dhruvkhichi1001/DA-323-Align-and-Attend-Multimodal-Summarization-with-Dual-Contrastive-Losses/README.md

    ```
 ### BLiSS Dataset
-For the BLiSS dataset, due to the copyright issue, we only provide the extracted video/thumbnail features instead of the original videos/thunmbnails.
-If you need access to the original videos, please email me (bohe@umd.edu) for the public URLs of each video.
+For the BLiSS dataset, due to the copyright issue, I have only provide the extracted video/thumbnail features instead of the original videos/thunmbnails.

 ## Running

 ### Training
-We train the model on a single GTX-1080ti GPU.
+I have trained the model on a single GTX-1080ti GPU.
 To train the model on different dataset, please execute the following command.
 ```bash
 python train.py --dataset ${dataset}
 ```